-When there are more than (n + 1)(n + 2)/2 points in $B(x_k; \Delta_k)$, the quadratic model is built with exactly (n + 1)(n + 2)/2 points.
-Since the model has a local purpose, 80% of the necessary points are selected as the ones nearest to the current iterate.
-The last 20% are chosen as the ones further away from the current iterate, in an attempt of preserving geometry and diversifying the information used in the model computation.
+Whenever there are more points than the number selected for building a model, and since the purpose of using models is primarily local, 80% of the desired points are selected as the ones nearest to the current iterate.
+The last 20% are chosen as the ones further away from the current iterate, in an attempt of preserving geometry and diversifying the information used in the model computation (as in practical interpolation-based trust-region optimization approaches).
+We tried a few possibilities for the percentage P of far away points and identified P=20 as a good choice.